(523692) 2014 EZ51: Physical characteristics

+Size and albedo

+A size and color comparison with 134340 Pluto and with multiple estimates as shown to the sides of the largest estimate.

-According to Michael Brown and Johnston's Archive, could measure somewhere around 620 kilometers in diameter, based on an absolute magnitude of 3.86 and an assumed albedo of 0.13.
+According to Michael Brown, he estimated that could measure 626 km kilometers in diameter, using an assumed albedo of 0.11, but he does use an outdated absolute magnitude of 4.1, not the newer 3.86, nor 3.87.
 On 25 February 2019, a stellar occultation by was observed in New Zealand.
-From these observations, a lower limit of 575 km was placed on its mean diameter.
+From these observations, a lower limit of 575 km was placed on its mean diameter, with another website yielded a equatorial diameter of at least 1260 km based on the same occultation event.
+Assuming that the >1260 km occultation model is correct, then its geometric albedo must be less than 0.03.

+Rotation

-In 2023, a study on photometric observations of trans-Neptunian objects by the Kepler space telescope found that rotates with a period of 3.2 hours and exhibits a light curve amplitude of 0.145±0.026 magnitudes, which indicates its shape must be elongated.
+In 2023, a study on photometric observations of trans-Neptunian objects by the Kepler space telescope found that rotates rapidly, and that it completes a rotation once every 3.200±0.002 hours on its axis while exhibiting a light curve amplitude of 0.145±0.026 magnitudes, which indicates its shape must be elongated.